MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 Intrastat reporting is based on basic EU regulations that apply to all countries/regions; however, in practice, there are some differences within the individual countries/regions.
 Each country/region has its rules of what exactly and how to report.

 > [!IMPORTANT]
-> This article describes the new Intrastat experience available in [!INCLUDE[prod_short](includes/prod_short.md)] starting in the 2022 release wave 2, which includes extended features and [must be switched on for existing companies](finance-how-setup-report-intrastat.md#enable-the-new-intrastat-experience).
-Contact your administrator to switch on and set up the new capability.
+> This article describes the new Intrastat experience available in [!INCLUDE[prod_short](includes/prod_short.md)] starting in the 2022 release wave 2, which includes extended features, but if you didn't upgrade your solution, read the previous version's Intrastat setup and usage article at [Set Up and Report Intrastat](finance-how-setup-report-intrastat-v20.md).
->
-> Read the previous version's Intrastat setup and usage article at [Set Up and Report Intrastat](finance-how-setup-report-intrastat-v20.md).

 > [!NOTE]
 > Intrastat information doesn't apply to the movement of services between countries/regions, but only goods (Items and Fixed Assets).
 If the local government requires registering  the movement of services between countries/regions, it can be done using the **Service Declaration** feature.
 >
-> We currently expect this feature to be available from November 2022 as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
+> This features is available as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
 At that time, to use it, you must first install it on the **Extension Management** page.
+Learn more about this functionality [here](finance-how-setup-use-service-declaration.md).

 ## Fill in the Intrastat report